 C Programming is the general-purpose high-level Programming language that was originally developed by Dennis Ritchie for the Unix operating system, originated from B language which was introduced around 1970.
 The Unix operating system and virtually all the Unix applications are written in the C Programming language.
-Nowadays many language compilers are also written in C language.
+Nowadays many language compilers are also written in the C language.
 Today, C is the most widely used system programming language used for developing applications.
 Most of the software has been implemented using C.

 C has now become a widely-used programming language for various reasons:

 - It produces an efficient program

 - It can be compiled on all types of computers.

 - Easy to learn.

 Let’s go back to the past to know how the C language came into existence, from where it originated, and what was the requirement.

 - There are many programming languages in use today, and one of them is C. There are many offsets of the C programming language, including languages like C, C++, and C#.
 None of these is the same language.
 So, how did C begin?

 - The C programming language originated from Bell Labs in the early 1970s.
 According to the Bell Labs paper “The Development of C language” by Dennis Ritchie (the founder of c language).